Interaction robustness of the chiral anomaly in Weyl semimetals and Luttinger liquids from a mixed anomaly approach: Second-order Term of the ac Hall Conductivity in the Chern Insulator

 and the second-order conductivity as

 with the Berry curvature

 and the Berry connection

 , where the state $\left|-,k\right>$ is the lower energy eigenstate.
+The high-order conductivity can be computed in the same sense\cite{Tewari_2008,Pershoguba_2022}.
 Actually, the integral in the DC conductivity is related to the Chern number, which is an integer universally.
 This is just the famous quantized Hall conductivity of the Chern insulator.
 However, the second-order conductivity cannot be related to the Chern number.
 In the following, we will show the numerical result of this second-order conductivity.

 Based on the Hamiltonian of the simple Chern insulator, the Berry curvature can be analytically computed and be written as

 with

 Hence, we have the expression for $\mathcal{F}_{xy}$, \begin{widetext}